 $755.00 | $775.00 |

-This wonderfully original 1861 Indian Cent has superb eye appeal with fantastic luster and strong strike.
-Outstanding color and surfaces.
-Very high end 64.
+This original 1860 Indian Cent has nice eye appeal with nice luster and strong strike.
+Nice color and surfaces.
+Couple freckles reverse.
 Certified: PCGS MS64

 Check by mail | Credit Card/PayPal |